modern-influence-of-ancient-warriors

 Legacy: The Enduring Mold of Mongol Kingship

-Coronation of Successors
+Coronations of Successors

 The Cult of Genghis Khan

 Perhaps the most remarkable legacy is the cult of Genghis Khan that emerged after his death.
-The rituals surrounding his coronation were merged with funerary rites.
-The site of his birthplace, Delüün Boldog, and the area near the Onon River became sacred pilgrimage destinations.
+The rituals surrounding his coronation became merged with funerary rites.
+The site of his birthplace, Delüün Boldog, and the sacred landscape around the Onon River and Burkhan Khaldun mountain became pilgrimage destinations.
 The white banners were enshrined in a special temple—the Mausoleum of Genghis Khan in Ordos, Inner Mongolia—where they are still venerated today.
+According to tradition, the mausoleum houses the sülde of Genghis Khan, and the banners are maintained by hereditary caretakers known as the Darkhad, a dedicated group of families whose sole duty for centuries has been to guard the sacred relics.
 Every year, ceremonies are held that reenact elements of the original 1206 coronation: the offering of white horses, the chanting of oaths, and the raising of the nine white banners.
 These modern rituals are not mere tourist attractions; they are serious religious and national festivals that connect contemporary Mongols to their imperial past.
-The government of Mongolia has recognized the importance of these traditions, and the annual Genghis Khan Equestrian Festival draws thousands of participants who seek to honor the unifier of the nation.

 Impact on Modern Mongolian Identity